-- Apply a thick layer of the cream 2 hours before your scan: - If you are having a lymphangiogram of your lower extremities: Put the cream on the skin (the web) between the 1st and 2nd toes and 2nd and 3rd toes of each foot. - If you are having a lymphangiogram of your upper extremities: Put the cream on the skin (the web) between the thumb and 2nd finger and the 2nd and 3rd finger of each hand.
+- Apply a thick layer of the cream 2 hours before your scan: - If you are having a lymphangiogram of your lower extremities: Put the cream on the skin (web) between the 1st and 2nd toes of each foot. - If you are having a lymphangiogram of your upper extremities: Put the cream on the skin (web) between the thumb and 2nd finger or the 2nd and 3rd finger of each hand.